asish012/csslp_preparation/Question Review/Remarks.md

   - Managing risk and facilitating executives to make informed risk related decisions.

 - **SP 800-100: Information Security Handbook: A Guide for Managers**
+  As a CSSLP you should be familiar with the content of this guide.
 - **Federal Information Processing (FIPS) standards**
   - FIPS 140: Security Requirement for Cryptographic Modules
   - FIPS 186: Digital Signature Standard